 Quantitative suitability requires a member or associated person who has actual or de facto control over a customer account to have a reasonable basis for believing that a series of recommended transactions, even if suitable when viewed in isolation, are not excessive and unsuitable for the customer when taken together in light of the customer's investment profile, as delineated in Rule 2111(a).

 According to this rule, excessive activity as well as proof of control must be established.
 Even if it can be established that an account has been churned, for liability to exist, it must be proven that the broker had effective control of your account.
 Proof of control may be established through a written document granting the broker control of your account or by showing that you relied so completely on the advice and recommendations of your broker that the broker was effectively responsible for the number of transactions in your account and their frequency.

 - Use of in-and-out trading in a customer's account

-You Need Meyer Wilson for Your Churning Claim
+You Need Meyer Wilson for Your Investor Claim

-Since 1999, Meyer Wilson has recovered client losses against the largest investment firms in the nation.
-Our practice, comprised of investment fraud attorneys and securities fraud lawyers, is devoted to serving the victims of stockbroker fraud; we have the skill, experience, and resources necessary to do so aggressively and excellently.
-We have helped a thousand clients recover their hard-earned savings from the firms that handled them with negligent practices, such as churning.
+Meyer Wilson has decades of collective experience doing one thing: recovering client losses against the largest, strongest investment firms in the nation.
+Our practice, comprised of investment fraud attorneys and securities fraud lawyers, has devoted itself to serving the victims of stockbroker fraud, meaning that we have the skill, experience, and resources necessary to do so aggressively and excellently.
+We have helped hundreds of clients recover hundreds of millions of dollars in lost assets from the firms that handled them with negligent practices, such as churning.